Hydrofoil: United States

 The US Navy began experiments with hydrofoils in the mid-1950s by funding a sailing vessel that used hydrofoils to reach speeds in the 30 mph range.
 The XCH-4 (officially, Experimental Craft, Hydrofoil No. 4), designed by William P. Carl, exceeded speeds of 65 mph and was mistaken for a seaplane due to its shape.
+Halobates was a 1957 US Navy prototype hydrofoil boat built by Miami Shipbuilding.

 The US Navy implemented a small number of combat hydrofoils, such as the Pegasus class, from 1977 through 1993.
 These hydrofoils were fast and well armed.

 Italy

-The Italian Navy has used six hydrofoils of the Sparviero class since the late 1970s.
+The Italian Navy used six hydrofoils of the Sparviero class starting in the late 1970s.
 These were armed with a 76 mm gun and two missiles, and were capable of speeds up to 50 kn.
 Three similar boats were built for the Japan Maritime Self-Defense Force.